bihor/camaliga/Documentation/Configuration/PageTSconfig/Index.rst

 Page TSconfig
 ^^^^^^^^^^^^^

-- You can use the Page TSconfig to define some template layouts.
+- You can use the Page TSconfig to configure the backend.
+E.g. you can define some template layouts.

 Example
 ~~~~~~~